stelzch/zotero.koplugin/doc/DevelopmentNotes.md

 		FOREIGN KEY (itemID) REFERENCES items(itemID) ON DELETE CASCADE, FOREIGN KEY (parentItemID) REFERENCES items(itemID) ON DELETE CASCADE );

-Note that the `syncedVersion` and `lastSync` can not be relied on completely, as local items could have been changed outside the Zotero plugin.

 ### 'itemAnnotations' table